Questions about the 9-month program…

 You may want to attend another cohort meeting, from time to time, if that helps.

-In the end, you should weigh the demands of your schedule and decide what makes sense.
+In the end, you should weigh the demands of your schedule and decide what honors your commitment to Boston Fellows.

-• Boston Fellows is a service program of the Anglican Diocese in New England (ACNA).
-But Fellows have come from a diversity of Christian backgrounds, and in fact, one need not be a professing Christian to go through the program.
+• Boston Fellows is transitioning from being a service program of the Anglican Diocese in New England (ACNA) to an independent registered Nonprofit.
+Regardless, Fellows come from a diversity of Christian backgrounds, and in fact, one need not be a professing Christian to go through the program.

 Our teaching perspective is from the standpoint of historic, orthodox Christianity.
 You don’t have to agree with us, as long as you can engage respectfully.
 Respectful disagreement can sharpen everyone’s understanding.